SoftwareEngineering-Bootcamp/web_project_4/README.md

 ### Functionality

+## Installation of Github pages to deploy project and make it accessible to users.

-## Project is connected to the server through request using prvate token and group id.
-User profile informations and avatar are loaded from the server.
-Make requests to server to collect all informations about a specific user: name, description, cards they added and the number of likes of each cards.
-Delete confirmation is requested to make sure the user approve a card's deletion, and a form is added to allow user to change the profile picture.
-User is prevented to delete cards they don't own.
+## Project is connected to the Yandex server through request using private token and group id.
+User profile informations and avatar are loaded from the server on page load.
+Requests are made to the server to collect all informations about a specific user: name, description, cards they added and the number of likes of each cards.
+The delete button is shown only on cards created by actual user and a confirmation is requested to make sure the user approve a card's deletion.
+User is allowed to change the profile picture my providing an url in the avatar edit modal.
 The following request where made through the project: DELETE, GET, PATCH, POST and PUT.

 **Project 9: Connect project to server**
 * Make a request to the server.